Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Decoherence from temporal magnetic field fluctuations

 \section{Decoherence from temporal magnetic field fluctuations}

 For practical quantum information processing in silicon, the substance would need to be purified so as not to contain any $^{29}$Si such that no decoherence would result due to spin-bath dynamics.
-Temperatures would also be maintained at low levels so as to minimise the phonon-bath induced decoherence.
+Temperatures would also be maintained at low levels in order to minimise the phonon-bath induced decoherence.
 Here, we wish to employ a phenomenological model of decoherence for nuclear-electronic systems, resulting only from stochastic magnetic-field fluctuations.
-Taking the Hamiltonian from Eq.\eqref{HAM} and adding to it a perturbative term involving independent temporal magnetic-field fluctuations in all three spatial dimensions (all of which take a Gaussian distribution with mean 0 and variance $\alpha_n^2$) gives, in the interaction picture:
+Taking the Hamiltonian from Eq.\eqref{HAM} and adding to it a perturbative term involving independent temporal magnetic-field fluctuations in all three spatial dimensions (with the usual association of $1=x,2=y,3=z$), all of which take a Gaussian distribution with mean 0 and variance $\alpha_n^2$, gives in the interaction picture:

-We may ignore the nuclear term as its effects will be negligible.
+where $\{S_n\}$ and $\{I_n\}$ are the $n$-axis electron and nuclear spin operators respectively, and $\omega(t)$ is the electron Zeeman frequency at time $t$.
+As before, $\delta$ represents the ratio of the nuclear to electronic Zeeman frequencies, and because it is small we may ignore the nuclear term.
 We then follow the standard procedure of deriving a Born-Markov master equation \cite{Breuer}:

-where $\hat S_n(\Omega)$ are the electron spin operators in the eigenbasis of $\hat H_0$, $\Omega$ is the energy difference between two such eigenstates, and $f_n = (\frac{dB_n}{dt})^{-1}$. $\langle \rho(t)\rangle$ is defined as the density operator of the coupled nuclear-electronic system, averaged over either an ensemble of such systems, or repeated experiments on a single system.
+where $\hat S_n(\Omega)$ are the electron spin operators in the eigenbasis of $\hat H_0$, $\Omega$ is the energy difference between two such eigenstates, and $\chi_n = (dB_n/dt)^{-1}$ is the inverse of the rate of change of the magnetic field strength in direction $n$. $\langle \rho(t)\rangle$ is defined as the density operator of the coupled nuclear-electronic system, averaged over either an ensemble of such systems, or repeated experiments on a single system.
 Further details for the derivation of Eq.\eqref{masterequation} can be found in Appendix \ref{masterequationderivation}.

-The rate term $e^{-f_n\Omega^2}$ imposes the results of the adiabatic theorem into our master equation.
+The rate term $e^{-\chi_n\Omega^2}$ imposes the results of the adiabatic theorem into our master equation.
 The quantitative condition for adiabatic evolution is often cited as \cite{kwek}

 For the model described here, this translates to